milesmcc/librenews/README.md

 The `channel` field is a JSON array of strings, corresponding to all of the unique channels referenced in the `latest` section.
 It is possible for a channel to be listed in the `channels` field, but not in the `latest` feed.
 This just means that no flashes have recently come out of that channel.
 The opposite may not be true, however: all channels referenced in `latest` must be also present in the `channels` field.

-The default LibreNews server's `channels` field looks like the following (at the time of this writing): `"channels": [ "BBC", "CNN" ]`
+The default LibreNews server's `channels` field looks like the following (at the time of this writing): `"channels": [ "Breaking News", "Announcements" ]`

 ##### 4.1.2.2 Latest specification